The Argyle Secrets

-The Argyle Secrets is a 1948 American film noir mystery thriller written and directed by Cy Endfield and starring William Gargan and Marjorie Lord.
+The Argyle Secrets is a 1948 American film noir mystery thriller written and directed by Cy Endfield (billed as "Cyril Endfield) and starring William Gargan and Marjorie Lord.
 It was based on a half-hour radio play by Endfield, originally heard on CBS's Suspense.
-The film was made for the micro-budget of $100,000 and shot in eight days.
+The film was made for a micro-budget of $100,000 and shot in eight days.